On the $p$-supports of a holonomic $\mathcal{D}$-module

-Indeed one may assume that $X$ and $S$ are affine and thus consider a left (resp. right) module over the ring of global sections of $D_{X/S}.$ By the hypotheses, this module has a finite generating family $\{m_1,...,m_l\}$ and each $m_i$ is annihilated by a non zero global section $r_i$ of $\mathcal{O}_S.$ Since $\mathcal{O}_S$ acts through the center of $D_{X/S},$ the open subset of $S$ determined by the product of these global sections fulfills the statement.
+Indeed one may assume that $X$ and $S$ are affine and thus consider a left module over the ring of global sections of $D_{X/S}.$ By the hypotheses, this module has a finite generating family $\{m_1,...,m_l\}$ and each $m_i$ is annihilated by a nonzero global section $r_i$ of $\mathcal{O}_S.$ Since $\mathcal{O}_S$ acts through the center of $D_{X/S},$ the open subset of $S$ determined by the product of these global sections fulfills the statement. \end{proof}

-Thus we may assume that the fiber of $M$ at the generic point of $S$ is non zero.